AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Lacking **any** of these knowledge could make it hard to follow some of the arguments and explanations in the theory, but it is also possible to learn them along the way by asking for help from ChatGPT-like AI assistants or a human expert on these topics.

-But we have confidence that once you understand these topics, you will be able to grasp the core concepts of the theory quickly and easily and find the theory resonate so well with all other them and contradict none of them.
+We have confidence that once you understand these topics, you will be able to grasp the core concepts of the theory quickly and easily and find the theory resonate so well with all other them and contradict none of them.

 ## LOC